in2code-de/in2publish_core/Documentation/FAQ.md

 Some tables like `sys_file`, `sys_file_reference` and `sys_file_metadata`, however, must not be included in `excludeRelatedTables` or publishing content with images will not work.
-Since these tables are also affected by frontend user interaction on live (if there is an image upload or a forum or something like that [3rd party!]) there will be conflicts.
+Since these tables are also affected by frontend user interaction on live (if there is an image upload or a forum or something like that [3rd party!]) there will be uid conflicts.
+This means that a file uploaded by an editor and another file uploaded by a user will get the same uid.
+When the file is published the file from local will be published and the one uploaded by the user will be deleted.
-These conflicts will lead to user content in published content or vice versa. **Be aware that unhandled conflicts might lead to data disclosure!**
+**Be aware that unhandled conflicts might lead to data disclosure!**

-**There is, however an experimental feature**, which allows you to have user generated content without running into UID conflicts.
+**You can solve this by setting the AUTO_INCREMENT value of the affected tables to a high value.**
-First of all set `factory.fal.reserveSysFileUids` to FALSE.
-The you have to set the auto_increment of the tables `sys_file`, `sys_file_reference` and `sys_file_metadata` to a high value on foreign (and only on foreign!).
+You have to set the auto_increment of the tables `sys_file`, `sys_file_reference` and `sys_file_metadata` to a high value **on foreign (and only on foreign!)**.
 The distance between the local and foreign auto_increment denominates the number of entries, which can be created on the local system.
 In case you set the auto_increment too low (e.g. 1000) you will run into conflicts very soon, if you set it too high (e.g. 2147483547) you will soon run out of possible UIDs on foreign (on 32-bit systems).
-There is still one thing you must know: When using this feature UIDs of sys_file records may be rewritten, so you might loose any data from the foreign instance related to that record.
+There is still one thing you must know: Conflicting UIDs will still lead to the problem of sys_file records getting overwritten.
+You should ensure there are no conflicts before starting.
-This should only happen if there are two indices for the exact same file with different UIDs, so this case is rather rare.